alyptik/cepl/README.md

 **CEPL** is a command-line, interactive C11 Read-Eval-Print Loop, useful for instantaneous prototyping, mathematical calculations, and general algorithm exploration.

-It currently supports readline key-bindings/tab-completion and the ability to specify additional shared libraries or headers with the `-l` or `-I` switches respectively.
+**CEPL** currently supports multiple compilers, readline key-bindings/tab-completion, and the ability to specify additional shared libraries or headers with the `-l` or `-I` switches respectively.

 A list of completions can also be generated on-demand for each `-l` library using `nm` and `perl` by passing the `-p` switch.